-In Oracle and PostgreSQL deployments, the Info Mart database must be created with UTF-8 encoding.
+- In Oracle and PostgreSQL deployments, the Info Mart database must be created with UTF-8 encoding.
 No other special configuration is required.
-The Oracle schema-creation scripts use explicit CHAR character length semantics in fields with varchar data types, to enable consistent storage of Unicode characters.

-For more information about National Language Support (NLS) in Oracle, see the Database Globalization Support Guide for your Oracle release, available from the Oracle Help site.

-In Microsoft SQL Server deployments, you must use the multi-language versions of the databasecreation scripts (make\gim\multilang.sql or make\gim\multilang\partitioned.sql) to create the Info Mart schema.
+Genesys Info Mart does not support the NVARCHAR2 data type on Oracle.
+The Oracle schema-creation scripts use explicit CHAR character length semantics in fields with VARCHAR2 data types, to enable consistent storage of Unicode characters.
+For more information about National Language Support (NLS) in Oracle, see the Database Globalization Support Guide for your Oracle release, available from the Oracle Help site. - In Microsoft SQL Server deployments, you must use the multi-language versions of the databasecreation scripts (make_gim_multilang.sql or make_gim_multilang_partitioned.sql) to create the Info Mart schema.
 These scripts use nvarchar instead of varchar data types for fields that store Unicode characters.

 For information about creating the Info Mart database schema, see Info Mart Database Scripts.